 Chocolate opal is one of the many different varieties of opal available.
 The unique and distinct chocolate color is what separates this variety from other opal varieties.
 The dark base colors of chocolate opal can range from light to dark chocolate brown colors.
 The darker tones allow for more intense play of color which is the most valued trait when identifying fine precious opal.
 No other colored gemstone is able to replicate the illusive and mystical properties of chocolate opal and its play of color.

-Often times, the term 'opalescence' is misused to describe chocolate opal's unique and distinct play of color.
-Opalescence should technically only be used to identify and describe common opal or 'potch', which does not possess any play of color.
+Often the term 'opalescence' is misused to describe chocolate opal's unique and distinct play of color.
+Opalescence should technically only be used to identify and describe common opal (also known as 'potch') which does not possess any play of color.

 The term 'opal' was derived from an ancient Indian (Sanskrit) word "upala", meaning "valuable stone".
-Upala is believed to have originated from a Greek word "opallios", which means "color change".
+Upala is believed to have originated from the Greek word, "opallios", which means "color change".
 During ancient Roman times, opal was referred to as "opalus", which means "stone from several elements".

-There are several advantages to buying loose gemstones (versus preset jewelry).
-First off, once a gemstone has been set, it is difficult to know the actual quality of the stone.
-Jewelry settings can often hide or obscure blemishes and you may be misled into believing that the stones are better quality than what they actually are.
-You also have more variety and choice when you purchase loose gemstones, but most importantly, buying loose gemstones will save you money.
+There are several advantages of buying loose gemstones (rather than preset jewelry).
+First, once a gemstone has been set, it is difficult to know the actual quality of the stone.
+Jewelry settings can often hide or obscure blemishes and you may be misled into believing that the stones are better quality than they actually are.
+Loose gemstones offer a greater variety and choice, but most importantly, buying loose gemstones saves money.

 Chocolate opals, despite being soft and fragile, are often used in cabochon gemstone rings.
-Opals are one of the preferred stones for many gentlemen, especially those with darker colors because they represent a certain level of masculinity.
+Opals are one of the preferred stones for gentlemen, especially those with darker colors because they represent a certain level of masculinity.
 Chocolate opal is also very popular for pendants, earrings, brooches and pins.
 They can make interesting accessories for men including cufflinks, tie-tacks and money clips.
-Because of the wide range of colors chocolate opal can display, they can be ideally set into any type of precious metal.
+Due to the wide range of colors that chocolate opal gemstones can display, they can be ideally set into any type of precious metal.
 Heavier, protective style mountings are recommended and ideal for added durability.

 Opals are considered delicate gemstones.
 Their most significant weakness is a result of their high water content.
-Opals can dry out and eventually crack or fade if not taken care of properly.
+Opals can dry out and eventually crack or fade if not properly cared for.
 They are also sensitive to sudden or extreme temperature changes.
-It is suggested to store opals in a sealed plastic bag containing some type of source for moisture, such as a damp cloth or cotton-ball in order to prevent dehydration and crazing.
+It is recommended that opals are stored in a sealed plastic bag containing a source of moisture, such as a damp cloth or cotton-ball in order to prevent dehydration and crazing.

-Opal hardness ranges from 5.5 to 6.5 on Mohs scale, so they are fairly soft and can scratch easily.
-Ordinary dust often contains traces of quartz, so simply wiping dust off your opal can cause scratches and lose polish.
+Opal hardness ranges from 5.5 to 6.5 on the Mohs scale, so they are fairly soft and can scratch easily.
+Ordinary dust often contains traces of quartz, so simply wiping dust off your opal can cause scratches and damage the polish.
 Opal should be cleaned using a soft clean cloth.
-Dust particles should be removed by rinsing with room-temperature water, not too hot and not too cold.
+Dust particles should be removed by rinsing with room-temperature water.
 Never use any bleach or chemicals and do not use any ultrasonic cleaners because the vibrations alone can cause an opal to crack.
-Always remove opal jewelry when engaging in household chores or harsh physical activities.
+Always remove opal jewelry when engaging in household chores or vigorous physical activities.